-Week number and current year's week start date Figure 13: ED visits in the central region decreased
+Figure 15: ED visits in the southwest region decreased

-Week number and current year's week start date Figure 14: ED visits in the southeast region decreased
+Figure 12: ED visits in the north region decreased

-Week number and current year's week start date Figure 15: ED visits in the southwest region decreased
+Figure 14: ED visits in the southeast region decreased

-Week number and current year's week start date Figure 16: Facilities reporting data to ESSENCE-FL
+Figure 16: Facilities reporting data to ESSENCE-FL

-Data source: ESSENCE-FL.
-Map by Bing. © 2026 Microsoft Corporation.
-All rights reserved.
 Data source notes All data are preliminary and subject to change.

-ESSENCE-FL Electronic Surveillance System for the Early Notification of Community-based Epidemics (ESSENCE-FL) evaluates trends in RSV and RSV-related visits from emergency departments (EDs), free-standing emergency departments (FSEDS), and urgent care centers (UCCs).
+ESSENCE-FL Electronic Surveillance System for the Early Notification of Community-based Epidemics (ESSENCE-FL) evaluates trends in RSV and RSV-related visits from emergency departments (EDs), free-standing emergency departments (FSEDs), and urgent care centers (UCCs).
 Facilities are continually onboarded in ESSENCE-FL, meaning the denominator updates with the most available data by calendar year.
 This report includes only patients residing in Florida.
-Discharge diagnoses of RSV: people visiting participating EDs and FSEDS who have a discharge diagnosis of respiratory syncytial virus.
+Discharge diagnoses of RSV: people visiting participating EDs and FSEDs who have a discharge diagnosis of respiratory syncytial virus.
 Florida developed the query.
-This is presented in the report as a percentage of all visits to participating EDs and FSEDS for the week.
+This is presented in the report as a percentage of all visits to participating EDs and FSEDs for the week.
 Hospital admissions with RSV diagnoses: people who were hospitalized with a discharge diagnosis of respiratory syncytial virus.
 Florida developed the query.
 Only data from EDs are included in these figures.
 Report figures use a rate per 100,000 population.
 Merlin lab data All RSV results, including positive and negative, are reportable in Florida for all laboratories participating in electronic laboratory reporting.
 BPHL performs testing on surveillance specimens from sentinel providers, outbreak investigations, and medical examiners.
 Merlin outbreak data RSV outbreaks are reportable in Florida.
 Reported outbreaks are investigated and documented in Merlin by local county health departments to track activity throughout the year compared to previous years.
 RSV outbreaks are defined by setting type with at least one individual testing positive for RSV.
 Definitions by setting type include: Facilities serving adults ≥ 65 years (long-term care facilities [nursing homes and skilled nursing facilities] and other long-term care facilities [assisted living facilities and intermediate care facilities for individuals with intellectual disabilities]): ≥ 2 ill individuals with symptoms within 72 hours, where ≥ 1 individual tests positive for RSV.
 Facilities serving children (primary/secondary schools and daycares): ≥ 3 ill individuals with symptoms within 72 hours who are epidemiologically linked (see below for definition), where ≥ 1 individual tests positive for RSV.
+Other settings: ≥ 2 ill individuals with symptoms within 72 hours, where ≥ 1 individual tests positive for RSV.
 Household clusters are not counted as outbreaks.